GooldenApple/vvs-nordstrom/README.md

   </details>

 - **Services:**
-  Detailed descriptions of the plumbing services offered, divided into three main categories: Water, Heating, and Sanitation.
-Each service card includes icons and descriptive text to enhance readability and user engagement.
+  Detailed descriptions of plumbing services, divided into three categories: **Water, Heating, and Sanitation**.
+  Each service card includes an icon and short description for clarity.

   <details>
   <summary>🔧 Services Page</summary>